AirPods

 AirPods are wireless Bluetooth earbuds designed by Apple.
-They were first announced on September 7, 2016, alongside the iPhone 7.
+They were first announced on September 7, 2016, alongside the iPhone 7, and the 2016 MacBook Pro.
 Within two years, they became Apple's most popular accessory.
 AirPods are Apple's entry-level wireless headphones, sold alongside the AirPods Pro and AirPods Max.

 In addition to playing audio, the AirPods contain a microphone that filters out background noise as well as built-in accelerometers and optical sensors capable of detecting taps and pinches (e.g. double-tap or pinch to pause audio) and placement within the ear, which enables automatic pausing of audio when they are taken out of the ear.

 On March 20, 2019, Apple released the second-generation AirPods, which feature the H1 chip, longer talk time, and hands-free "Hey Siri" support.
 A higher-end version includes a charging case that supports Qi charging.

 On October 26, 2021, Apple released the third-generation AirPods, which feature an external redesign with shorter stems similar to AirPods Pro, spatial audio, IPX4 water resistance, longer battery life, and MagSafe charging capability.

-On September 9, 2024, Apple announced the AirPods 4, which feature the H2 chip, Bluetooth 5.3, and a USB-C charging case.
-A higher end model features active noise cancellation and a charging case that supports Qi and Apple Watch chargers.
-Additionally, after iOS 26, it enables real-time foreign language conversation through AI translation.
+On September 9, 2024, Apple announced the fourth-generation AirPods, which feature the H2 chip, Bluetooth 5.3, and a USB-C charging case.
+The higher end model features active noise cancellation and a charging case that supports Qi and Apple Watch chargers.
+Additionally, after iOS 26, the higher-end model supports real-time foreign language conversation through AI translation.

+On September 9, 2026, Apple announced the AirPods 5 with enhanced noise cancellation, which is available on both models.
+The higher-end model adds wireless charging and on-stem volume adjustment.